ElenaCKay/deploying_and_automating/README.md

 # Deploying and Automating

+## SCP app folder

+This must been run in the git bash terminal not in the VM.
+Chech which directory you are in as this will effect the path of the app folder in the command.

+Example:

+`scp -r -i ~/.ssh/tech241-elena-az-key app/adminuser@20.58.17.11:~/`

+`scp -r -i ~/.ssh/<ssh private key> <app folder path>/adminuser@<app VM IP address>:~/`

 ## App Script:

 To deploy and automate your application, follow these steps within the app script: